 - And John Williams is alive again in the third Star Wars parody, switching from the tense music of the Speeder Bike chase to the theme of Entertainment Tonight.

-- When we get Roger's origin on American Dad!, while they're hunting the alien, Stan goes to 'look in that room where the spooky therumin music is coming from'.
+- When we get Roger's origin on American Dad!, while they're hunting the alien, Stan goes to look in the room where the spooky theremin music is coming from.

 - Another episode combines this with a Brick Joke.
 A montage set to "Weird Science" shows Stan in a library, trying to find a way to heal his injured dog.
 But when he gets home, he laments that he couldn't get any work done because "They were blasting Oingo Boingo at full volume."

 - "Finances With Wolves" has an unusual and humorous twist.
 Klaus gets a new body, then proceeds to knock Stan out so he can seduce Francine.
 We get a Montage of him getting cleaned set up to Earth, Wind & Fire's "September"note ; when we cut back to Stan, he's singing the song to himself as he wakes up, immediately wondering why on Earth that particular song is stuck in his head.